jmduke/arcana.computer/writing/_miscellany/this-site.md

 and make the site sparkle, though:

 - [I use a JavaScript oneliner]() to better compress the timeline elements in [catalog pages].
+- I use the [sample filter]() and [a list of admittedly hackneyed niceties](https://github.com/jmduke/arcana.computer/blob/master/_data/footers.yaml) to dynamically generate footers.

 ## Netlify